shubhamugare/shubhamugare.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a second year PhD student in the Computer Science Department at University of Illinois, Urbana-Champaign.
-As a member of the Programming Languages, Formal Methods and Software Engineering group, I am being advised by [Prof. Sasa Misailovic](http://misailo.web.engr.illinois.edu/).
+My research interest lies in the intersection of Programming Languages and Machine Learning.
+I am being advised by [Prof. Sasa Misailovic](http://misailo.web.engr.illinois.edu/) and [Prof. Gagandeep Singh](https://ggndpsngh.github.io/).

 My [resume](http://shubhamugare.github.io/assets/pdf/Resume.pdf)